Shaganet/polyglot-search-algorithms/README.md

 |                         |                 |                  | Ruby                |
 |                         |                 |                  | Lua                 |

+## **Notes**:
-> **Note**: For languages where the installation of the environment is difficult, online compilers were used.
+- For languages where the installation of the environment is difficult, online compilers were used.
+- To improve the understanding of the code, a file has been added in the appropriate language directories README.md Since the syntax of the language required additional study, the README provides a step-by-step guide with detailed comments on each section of the code and an explanation of the language features used.